dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/service-tokens.md

 ### Team plans using service account tokens

 The following permissions can be assigned to a service account token on a Team plan.
-See the [Enterprise permissions](/docs/cloud/manage-access/enterprise-permissions) article for more information about what these roles are able to do.
+Refer to [Enterprise permissions](/docs/cloud/manage-access/enterprise-permissions) for more information about these roles.

 - Account Admin &mdash; Account Admin service tokens have full `read + write` access to an account, so please use them with caution.
 A Team plan refers to this permission set as an "Owner role."
 - Job Admin